 Our current focus is securing systems that affect a majority of the university, including central administrative systems and the campus data network.
 The ISO gives special priority to systems containing data classified as Sensitive Information as defined in the Information Security Policy.
-Cyberattacks are increasing every year which makes it challenge to manage all the threats.

 We also continue to focus on:

 - Use of automated tools to help detect and respond against known threats,

 - and refresh governance policies to keep current with trends.